vivaria/edisonrul.ing/docs/source/cards/n/nega-ton-corepanel.md

 ### Card Rulings

-●If you don’t control a face-up “Koa’ki Meiru” monster or don’t have “Iron Core of Koa’ki Meiru” in your GY when this card resolves, its effect is still applied.
+*   If you don’t control a face-up “Koa’ki Meiru” monster or don’t have “Iron Core of Koa’ki Meiru” in your GY when this card resolves, its effect is still applied.